 The school year starts in mid-August and ends in mid-June.
 There are two term breaks and two semester breaks.
-Details of the current calendar can be accessed here.
+Details of the current calendar can be accessed here

 In special circumstances, we may accept students entering late in a term.
 Applications for late enrolment are evaluated on a case-by-case basis.

 At The Spring, we teach an integrated curriculum in which lessons are delivered as part of a current learning theme.
 Teaching is based on play and experience, with an emphasis on nature and environmental awareness.
 Our goal is to develop a child’s social-emotional quotient and a sense of environmental stewardship.

 We do introduce some alphabet knowledge, writing skills and counting ability through games and group activity but our emphasis is on social